Check out our list of sure-fire signs that you know that the eventing season has come to an end

 5. Ditto British Dressage Shows.
 And yes, tweed is perfectly acceptable in the dressage arena at the lower levels, whatever the H&H dressage editor says.

-6. You see more pictures of event horses on holiday on twitter than competition shots.
+6. You start to see pictures of event horses on holiday on Instagram rather than competition shots.

 7. You wonder whether Olympia would consider an indoor eventing class.
 And plan a visit to the champagne bar regardless.